 Wakari – Free car parking is available on site for both patients and visitors at Wakari Hospital, entrance off Taieri Road.

-Visitors are asked not to enter our hospitals if they have any of the following symptoms:
+Visting hours remain the unchanged at the moment but visitors will not be allowed to enter our hospitals if they have any of the following symptoms:

 - a cough

 - a runny nose

 To help visitors keep a track of where they have been QR codes are available in our hospitals to scan for their digital diary.
 Visitors who don’t have a smartphone are asked to keep a paper diary.

 We’re encouraging visitors to download the governments NZ COVID Tracer app if they have a smartphone.